 The class action lawsuit the Owner-Operator Independent Drivers Association (OOIDA) filed against Pacific Financial Association regarding the legitimacy of their BMC-85 trusts was given the go ahead to move forward.

 If you currently have a BMC-85 trust with Pacific Financial, this lawsuit should raise a red flag.

 If you’re concerned that BMC-85’s will be ruled as an unacceptable instrument to obtain your authority, it’s important to understand that there is an alternative option to retain your freight authority: a BMC-84 surety bond.

 Getting Your Freight Broker License: BMC-84 vs. BMC-85

-Getting a bond or trust fund is a critical step on the path to becoming a freight broker (sometimes called a trucking broker).
+Getting a bond (BMC-84) or trust fund (BMC-85) is a critical step on the path to becoming a freight broker (sometimes called a trucking broker).
 It’s a license requirement, meaning you can’t work legally without one of these.
-But as we know from our clients, the bonding process can seem very confusing.
-Common questions like these may arise:
+But as we know from the clients we speak to on a daily basis, the bonding process can seem very confusing.
+Common questions like the ones below often arise: